 Note!
 There is also one big no-no, when the what can never be used by itself and that is when we already know the why, and consequently having the root cause(s) to a problem in our own hands.

 – part 6 of this series has a very appropriate example of this regarding queues of activities.
-We have the answers with better planning and T-shaping in our hand, but the Agile community instead looks for handling the symptoms of the root causes, i.e. the queues, which only will lead to new chains of symptoms that cannot be foreseen, unsolvable as well.
+We have the answers with better planning and T-shaping in our hand, but the Agile community instead looks for handling the symptoms of the root causes, i.e., the queues, which only will lead to new chains of symptoms that cannot be foreseen, insolvable as well.
 This is a big no-no and together with takt time, the chains of new symptoms described above gets even bigger.
-Not asking why when having organisational problems, can lead not only to trying to solve these unsolvable symptoms, where WIP Limits/Constraints for Agile queues is a good (bad) example, but also to experimentation, where Continuous Improvement in Agile is a good (bad) example.
-To start experimenting on symptoms, when the root causes already exist, is as bad as trying to solve them.
-The consequence of this means that we always first must solve our organisational problems, before we even think about doing a situational assessment or mapping, where the latter most probably is not even needed (especially not directly) after the root causes have been solved.
+Not asking why when having organisational problems, can lead not only to trying to solve these insolvable symptoms, where WIP Limits/Constraints for Agile queues is a good (bad) example, but also to experimentation, where Continuous Improvement in Agile is a good (bad) example.
+To start experimenting on symptoms, when the root causes already exist, is as bad as trying to solve the symptoms.
+The consequence of this means that we always first must solve our organisational problems, before we even think about doing a situational assessment or mapping.
+A situational assessment is most probably not even needed (especially not directly) after the root causes have been dissolved, if there are not also non-caused problems to be solved, but which is normally business as usual with the current way of working.

 Yes, this is a stupid example and would never be accepted, since we then cannot find the root causes to the problem.
 But unfortunately, this is how we treat our organisations of today and the habit of not asking why we have an organisational problem, has rather become the norm when we are trying to solve organisational problems.
 The walk-in-the-dark scenario as a norm for organisational problem-solving frankly, and sadly, looks like this when why the organisational problems exist is never asked: